You are a marketer, an entrepreneur, or a business. And you want to run a survey. It might be to:

 What will you then do?
 Maybe quit the form after completing a page or two, right?

 That’s what many people do when they are not sure how long the survey is.

 So, make sure you’re honest with the audience about the survey length.

 And the best way to do it is by showing them a progress bar on the form.
 Or maybe telling them how long the survey would take (say 5 or 10 minutes).

-According to SurveyMonkey, an online survey development software, 45% survey takers prefer spending up to five minutes to complete a survey.
+As per SurveyMonkey, 45% survey takers prefer spending up to five minutes to complete a survey.
 And only 33% are willing to spend up to ten minutes.

 Hence, if you want your survey response rate to increase, try to keep the survey as short and precise as possible.

 Be considerate about the time and effort your audience will have to put to complete the survey.

 And keep it as simple as possible.
 For example—give them objective answer choices over subjective ones wherever possible.

 The lesser the effort they need to put in, the higher will be their chances of completing the form.
 After all—the simpler the process, the better it is.